Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 * used the moments walkthrough by Code Institute to make this IDE: https://github.com/mr-fibonacci/moments/tree/bb6657e265fb18360b841e10d9d633dad06f4e5c
 * used this repository to help me get the contact form to work: https://github.com/Hujanen91/sourdoughcircle_frontend/blob/main/src/pages/contact/ContactForm.js
 * the Version control, Heroku deployment and Run locally parts in this readme is borrowed from this readme: https://github.com/Gareth-McGirr/body-doodles/blob/main/README.md
+* the Reusability part of this readme is taken from this readme: https://github.com/Hujanen91/sourdoughcircle_frontend?tab=readme-ov-file#component-reusability and then altered a bit.

 ### Acknowledgements